 "I have reached the boundary of performance from my existing ball screw but have no way of increasing its dimensions within the current design"

-Product News update 2013 : What we believe to be the smallest satellite roller screw in the world has been supplied for a medical application.
-Providing a repeatability of 1 micron, the satellite roller screw type RV 3.5 x 1 mm (diameter of the screw 3.5 mm, lead 1 mm).
+Product News 2003 : What we believe to be the smallest satellite roller screw in the world has been supplied for a medical application.
+The satellite roller screw type RV 3.5 x 1 mm (diameter of the screw 3.5 mm, lead 1 mm) provides a repeatability of 1 micron.
 Amazingly the new miniature assembly has the capacity to move over 20'000 times its own weight.

-Products News 2016 - The same program can now deliver a differential nut and screw set up.
-(RVD) .
-Based on a variantant of the RV and BRV screws, its components are used to produce extremely fine lead of threads or infact a zero lead.
-The movement of the rollers in this somewhat complex mechanism does however prevent a wide range of travel, but does achieve a predicyed and highly accurate function of proceeding at a different rate to the input rotation.
-Please note that to achieve this differentail result, the nuts are larger than on the RV and BRV types.
+Products News 2016 : The same program can now deliver a differential nut and screw set up (RVD).
+Based on a variant of the RV and BRV screws, its components are used to produce extremely fine lead of threads or even a zero lead.
+The movement of the rollers in this somewhat complex mechanism does however prevent a wide range of travel, but does achieve a predicted and highly accurate function of proceeding at a different rate to the input rotation.
+Please note that to achieve this differential result, the nuts are larger than on the RV and BRV types.